 10 Jan This Year’s Resolutions Depend on Your Content

 It’s that time of year, so let’s start making some promises – realistic ones.
 It’s time to let companies know about the increasing importance of content.
 Just like any new year’s resolution, rankings are not going to happen overnight.
 It’s going to take time and content.
 Unique and relevant content of the keyword search will rank higher than content that shows little to no value.
-2019 is the year of understanding as many companies look for SEOs who truly understand content development and the conversion funnel.
+This is the year of understanding as many companies look for SEOs (search engine optimization) who truly understand content development and the conversion funnel.

 Today’s SEO knowledge requires you to know more than how to do keyword research.
 It requires a deep understanding of the audience.
 Search intent is nothing new but it is greatly misunderstood.
 There’s more that goes into search intent and on-page optimization.
 It’s looking at the web page and the corresponding stage within the buyer’s journey.

 Companies want to understand how SEO is going to help them drive people to the different stages within the conversion funnel, which is essentially the sales funnel.
 It includes stages – attract, interest, consideration, intent, evaluation and purchase.

 For example, a user searching for “the best wooden baseball bats” could land on a company’s product category page because they are trying to find the best options.
 They are considering.
 However, while they used a phrase that falls into the consideration stage, they are also in the awareness stage when it comes to the company’s brand.
 This is why trust symbols are important on these types of web pages.

 Companies know they need to create content, so they are doing it at a rapid speed by developing white papers, guides, blog posts and more.
 But are they being strategic about it?
 For example, a user who lands on a blog post would be in the awareness stage.
 Therefore, having content that’s sales-centric will not perform well.